 Canada and the Circumpolar Regions

 The Arctic is central to Canada’s national identity, prosperity, security, values and interests.
-The Canadian Arctic covers 40% of Canada’s territory and is home to more than 200,000 inhabitants, more than half of whom are Indigenous.
+The Canadian Arctic covers 40% of Canada’s territory and more than 70% of our coastline and is home to many Canadians across the region, including Indigenous Peoples who have inhabited this land since time immemorial.

 Advancing Canada’s Arctic priorities involve many departments across the Government of Canada, both at home and internationally.